docker/labs/nodejs/12factor/03_configuration.md

 # 3 - Configuration

-Configuration should be stored in the environment Ex: credentials, database connection string, ...
+Configuration (credentials, database connection string, ...) should be stored in the environment.

 ## What does that mean for our application ?